Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 \begin{definition} Let Assumption~\ref{assum:loc_stable} hold.
 Then, $K$ is said to be an \emph{output-rectifying retrofit controller} if

 where $Q$ denotes the Youla parameter of $K$ in Theorem~\ref{thm:main}. \end{definition}

-Obviously, \eqref{eq:condyv} is a sufficient condition for the constraint \eqref{eq:gencond_sta}.
-We remark that confining our attention to \eqref{eq:condyv} does not lose generality for the power system example in Section~\ref{secmotex}.
-This can be seen as follows.
-A necessary condition for the existence of nonzero $Q$ such that \eqref{eq:gencond_sta} holds is that at least either the dimension of $u$ is strictly larger than that of $w$, or the dimension of $y$ is strictly larger than that of $v$, except for the special cases where $G_{wu}$ or $G_{yv}$ is rank deficient.
-In fact, for the example in Section~\ref{secmotex}, the dimension of $w$, composed of the real and imaginary parts of the bus current phasor and frequency deviation, is larger than that of the scalar input $u$, denoting a reference signal to AVR, meaning that the right kernel of $G_{wu}$ other than zero is null.
-As seen here, confining our attention to \eqref{eq:condyv} is reasonable, or possibly necessary, in the case where the number of available input ports is limited due to, e.g., physical or economic limitations of actuation.
+It is clear that \eqref{eq:condyv} is a sufficient condition for the constraint \eqref{eq:gencond_sta}.
+We remark that confining our attention to \eqref{eq:condyv} does not lose the generality for the power system example in Section~\ref{secmotex}.
+This can be seen below.
+A necessary condition for the existence of a nonzero $Q$ such that \eqref{eq:gencond_sta} holds is that at least either the dimension of $u$ is strictly larger than that of $w$ or the dimension of $y$ is strictly larger than that of $v$, except for the special cases where $G_{wu}$ or $G_{yv}$ is rank deficient.
+For the example in Section~\ref{secmotex}, the dimension of $w$, composed of the real and imaginary parts of the bus current phasor and frequency deviation, is larger than that of the scalar input $u$, denoting a reference signal to the AVR.
+This implies that the right kernel of $G_{wu}$ other than zero is null.
+As seen here, confining our attention to \eqref{eq:condyv} is reasonable, or possibly necessary, in the case where the number of available input ports is limited due to factors such as physical or economic limitations of actuation.

-In the following discussion, we will see the reason why it is named with the term ``output-rectifying" through deriving an explicit representation of all such retrofit controllers, which clarifies a particular structure inside them.
+In the following discussion, we describe the reason for terming as ``output-rectifying" by deriving an explicit representation of all such retrofit controllers, which clarifies a particular structure inside them.
 We assume the following situation throughout this subsection.

 \begin{assumption} The interaction signal $v$ is measurable in addition to the measurement output $y$. \end{assumption}